-Official copies of transcripts are issued at a cost of \$10.00 each.
-Transcripts are issued only upon official request of the student and when financial accounts, academic standing, and ethical conduct are in satisfactory condition.
+Southwestern Seminary partners with Parchment to provide official copies of transcripts.
+Transcripts are issued only upon official request through Parchment and when financial accounts, academic standing, and ethical conduct are in satisfactory condition.

-Students can access and print unofficial copies of their Southwestern transcript through WebAdvisor/Self-Service for free or by contacting the Registrar's Office.
+Students can access and print unofficial copies of their Southwestern transcript through Self-Service for free or by contacting the Registrar's Office.